About Aaron Russell Photography - Derbyshire Wedding Photographer

 Choosing me as your wedding photographer is also a great idea if you’re camera-shy or self-conscious.
 A lot of people feel like this, and it’s totally natural to feel nervous that someone is going to be photographing you all day.
 However, with documentary-style wedding photography, most of the time you won’t even notice you’re being photographed, which means you’ll look your best because you’ll look like you.
 I capture your personality, not that awkward and stiff smile you think looks most flattering in your selfies.
 I won’t be asking you to pose or look at the camera; my goal is to capture all the fun and excitement of your wedding while you’re totally unaware that I’m doing it.

-I believe that one word – personality – is so important when it comes to wedding photographs.
-Your wedding should be totally unique, unlike any other, because it’s your wedding.
-That means your pictures should be just as unique.
+I believe that one word – personality – is so important when it comes to wedding photography.
+Your wedding should be unique, unlike any other, because it’s your wedding.
+That means your pictures should be just as unique as you are.
 Who wants wedding photographs that look just like everyone else’s?

 That’s another benefit of hiring a documentary-style wedding photographer: by nature, I’m unobtrusive and never shouting or bossing people around, trying to run (or ruin!) your day.
 In fact, I’m often mistaken for a guest.
 That’s because it’s my goal to blend in as much as possible so I can capture everything that happens naturally, without anyone feeling uncomfortable or intruded upon.